Timothy A. Pedley, MD, FAAN

 President, American Academy of Neurology

-Timothy A. Pedley, MD, FAAN, is the 33rd president of the American Academy of Neurology (AAN).
-Pedley is professor of neurology at Columbia University's College of Physicians and Surgeons and attending neurologist at the Neurological Institute of New York and New York Presbyterian Hospital at the Columbia University Medical Center.
-He served as chair of Columbia's department of neurology and as neurologist-in-chief at the Neurological Institute from 1998 to 2011.
-He previously served as president of the American Neurological Association, the American Clinical Neurophysiology Society, the American Epilepsy Society, and the Epilepsy Foundation of America, where he was later chairman of the board.
-He also served as chairman of the American Board of Clinical Neurophysiology.
-Pedley previously served as president-elect and secretary for the AAN.
+Timothy A. Pedley, MD, FAAN, is the 33rd President of the American Academy of Neurology.
+He is also a Henry and Lucy Moses Professor of Neurology at Columbia University's College of Physicians and Surgeons and an attending neurologist at the Neurological Institute of New York, New York Presbyterian Hospital at the Columbia University Medical Center.
+He previously served as Chair of Columbia's Department of Neurology and as Neurologist-in-Chief at the Neurological Institute of New York from 1998-2011.

 Catherine M. Rydell, CAE

 Executive Director and CEO, American Academy of Neurology, American Brain Foundation

 Catherine M. Rydell has been the American Academy of Neurology's Executive Director and Chief Executive Officer since February 1999.
 Currently based in Minneapolis, Minnesota, with offices in Washington, DC, and Rochester, New York, the AAN is a worldwide professional association of neurologists and neuroscience professionals dedicated to promoting the highest quality patient-centered neurologic care.
 Under Rydell's leadership, membership to the AAN has grown from 16,000 to more than 27,000 members.

 In 2006, Rydell's duties expanded to include Executive Director of the AAN Foundation (rebranded the American Brain Foundation in April 2012), which supports education and research in neurology.